JaxkDev/SlimeWorld/README.md

 A bad implementation of Hypixels slime format, this should not be used in production simply a test of the slime format documented in a hypixel dev post.

+Several issues with current implementation, this was done in a day or two worth of work dont expect it to work perfectly...

 # Pro's:
 - Uses zstd compression meaning loading and saving is much faster and efficient than zlib
   - 81 Chunks (initial terrain generated) only takes ~30KB